What to Do in Paris on Rainy Days ? Our 20 Favorite Activities

 Credits: Matthias v.d.
 Elbe, CC BY-SA 3.0, via Wikimedia Commons

-To warm yourself back up, you can obviously go have a coffee in a Parisian bistro (click to check my list of favorites).
+To warm up, you can of course enjoy a coffee in a Parisian bistro (see my suggestions by clicking the link).

-Exquisite pastries and the house special, the macaron, go marvelously well with some tea.
+Indulge in exquisite pastries and the house specialty, the macaron, which pair wonderfully with tea.

 jardin des plantes greenhouse